hkolsen/check-out-the-w/src/pages/index.md

 aboutContent: >-
   <p>We are a community that is dedicated to creating a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.<br><br>We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy space.<p>
 programmingList:
-  - id: 1
-    featured: true
-    title: Party Pantry
-    description: >-
-      Back in action tonight with Illordess and Freaky Outty!
-Tonight the crew is raising funds for TGI Justice and PDX Equity in Action.
-    day: Saturday
-    date: 6/13
-    time: 8-10 pm PST
   - id: 2
     featured: false
     title: Church